 The minimum credit score you need to qualify for a mortgage varies by lender and the type of loan.
-As unemployment remains high, lenders have been increasing the credit score requirements for many of their loans.
-So while it’s not impossible to get a mortgage with “fair” or “poor” credit, there are fewer options for borrowers with credit scores below 700 than there have been in the past.
+While it’s not impossible to get a mortgage with “fair” or “poor” credit, there may be fewer options, with higher rates, for borrowers with credit scores below 700.

 Mortgage interest rates go up as a borrower’s credit score decreases.
 So getting a home loan with bad credit is going to cost you more.

 Even a small difference in your mortgage interest rate can cost you tens of thousands of dollars over the life of the loan.
 According to MyFICO.com, the average national mortgage interest rate for those with a credit score between 700 and 759 is 2.85%.
 The average rate for those with a credit score between 620 and 639 is 4.22%.
 The difference in rate between the two is 1.37%.
 The median home price in the U.S. in April 2021 was about $370,000.
 With a 20% down payment and a 30-year fixed-rate loan, the person with the higher credit score would pay $144,713 in interest over the life of the loan, while the person with the lower credit score would pay $226,684—a difference of $81,971.